peterSalvato/savepoint-protocol/readme.md

+© 2025 Peter Salvato.
+All rights reserved.
+The Savepoint Protocol™ is an original cognitive system authored by Peter Salvato (Aetherwright).
+Use permitted under the CC BY-NC 4.0 License.
+Commercial, derivative, or generative use is prohibited without explicit written permission.

-# Savepoint Protocol
+# Savepoint Protocol™

-The Savepoint Protocol is a markup system for anchoring significant moments in cognitive work.
+The Savepoint Protocol™ is a markup system for anchoring significant moments in cognitive work.

 It is designed to operate across analog and digital mediums, from pen-and-paper journals to AI-assisted workflows.
 Its purpose is to preserve, traverse, and extract human-authored ideas with precision.